lyp-packages/smufl/README.md

 This package provides support for using SMuFL fonts in lilypond.

+The code here is based on code by [Nathan Ho](https://github.com/snappizz) in the [openLilyLib snippets repository](https://github.com/openlilylib/snippets/tree/master/custom-music-fonts/smufl).

 ## Installation

 Normally, this package will be installed directly only by developers of smufl fonts.
 To install using [lyp](https://github.com/noteflakes/lyp):